aspineon/docker-developer/README.md

 # How to run

-`docker run --privileged -p 5901:5901 -v /local_path:/home/developer landrzejewski/trainings`
+`docker run --privileged -p 5901:5901 landrzejewski/trainings`

 and then connect to: